 "Please be patient, it is coming,” Pinder said.

-Cooper also stressed he is working with cellphone providers and NCDOT to get cellphone service restored to mountain areas after Helene knocked out fibers and other infrastructure when the storm moved through.
+Cooper said he is working with cellphone providers and the N.C.
+Department of Transportation to get cellphone service restored to mountain areas.
 He said some service had already been restored when speaking with Spectrum News 1 Saturday evening.

-Officials asked people to stay off the roads and away from floodwaters.
+Officials urged people to stay away from floodwaters.
 The EMS director compared the flooded rivers to "toxic spillways" with hazardous material flowing through the water.

 "Today's flooding from #Helene is worse than the Great Flood of 1916, the flood of record in Western North Carolina," North Carolina State Climatologist Kathie Dello said on X.